 - NATO is working hard on a successful adaptation because the security environment calls for it.
-The Warsaw Summit acknowledged the complexity of the environment at the scale of the Alliance. - Defence and deterrence, and Projection of Stability form the bedrock of NATO's strategy to prevent crises, and in case of failure to deescalate conflicts and enforce peace. - The Warsaw Summit decisions can only be enduring if the adaptation measures are put in a larger and longer term perspective, to bring coherence and to leverage a global network of likeminded people and organizations that can help foster innovation through the Alliance. - The principles we use are the same than most innovative companies use in their respective businesses.
-This should not be a surprise: we have different purposes, but we live in the same environment, complex and unpredictable. - Not to mention your own faculty of Military Science and Officers Training, in a broader sense, the "How to Develop Leaders for the 21st Century?", that was an international conference that you organized here last November, combined with a comprehensive overview of the civil service leadership development systems with the latest international leadership training trends; illustrates this very well. - Indeed, the role of leadership development in extending organizational integrity through collecting, analysing and sharing the complex problems
+The Warsaw Summit acknowledged the complexity of the environment at the scale of the Alliance. - Defence and deterrence, and Projection of Stability form the bedrock of NATO's strategy to prevent crises, and in case of failure to deescalate conflicts and enforce peace. - The Warsaw Summit decisions can only be enduring if the adaptation measures are put in a larger and longer term perspective, to bring coherence and to leverage a global network of likeminded people and organizations that can help foster innovation through the Alliance. - Innovation by the use of new "so called disruptive" technologies in our military capacity are essential to "keep the edge", because they will change the nature of warfare. - Today there is a sense of urgency, because for the Alliance, our potential adversaries are already integrating autonomous systems, artificial intelligence and data analytics in their future capabilities. - It is a "technological race", and if we combine the strength of our 29 nations and partners Research and Technology to fully explore the new opportunities, nobody can compete with us. - It is a very important effort in the adaptation process, and it will require the appropriate policy changes (political, legal and ethical) to fully exploit these advantages in our future military capacity. - The principles we use are the same than most innovative companies use in their respective businesses.
+This should not be a surprise: we have different purposes, but we live in the same environment, complex and unpredictable.
+Therefore, my Command, Allied Command Transformation, is always very open to share our work with a wide spectrum of actors.